How to Become a Grief Coach: The Complete Guide for 2026

 The Confident Grief Coach School by the International Academy for Grief

-This coaching program seeks to teach individuals using the BREATHE Model for Grief.
-You get access to various tools, a knowledge base, and support systems to learn how to coach people dealing with loss and grief in a transformative way.
+This coaching program teaches using the BREATHE Model for Grief.
+You get access to tools, a knowledge base, and support systems to learn how to coach people dealing with loss — in real depth.

 Start Your Grief Coaching Business